Placida barackobamai McCarthy, Krug & Valdes, 2017

 rhinophores have sharply bounded, dorsal white stripes extending their full

-length (in contrast to the similar-appearing Placida kevinleei in which the rhinophores have diffuse white stripes confined to the base).
+length (in contrast to the similar-appearing Placida kevinleei in which the rhinophores have diffuse white stripes confined to their bases).
 The width of the stripe is variable.
 (Note 1)

-is a rare species found in moderately exposed to exposed rocky habitats at depths of about 1 m (3 ft).
+is a rare species found in moderately exposed to exposed rocky habitats at depths of 1-6 m (3-20 ft).
 It

 shows a diurnal activity pattern when held and secretes a very strong